 The traditional ceremony is still practised by many Tsonga.
 At the girl's departure from her home, a sacrifice is made, and she formally takes leave of her family and their ancestral spirits.
-This is followed by a 'handing over' of the bride to her new family.
-After a marriage feast at the bridegroom's muti 'homestead', the couple are considered formally married.
+This is followed by a 'handing over of the bride to her new family.
+After a marriage feast at the bridegroom's muti 'homestead', the couple is considered formally married.

 Traditionally the bride had to follow well-defined rules of behaviour and etiquette in her new home.
 After her marriage she stayed in her mother-in-law's muti, helping her mother-in-law in her daily duties and in cooking the food.
 Her mother-in-law would instruct her in the customs of the family.
 She had to observe a range of rules of behaviour towards her father-in-law and his brothers.